Fiction

 Lina knows this hears the news everyday, reads history.
 Seen the clips of Nazi's, of warlords parading around.

-But knowing and knowing are two different things, so she sits on the corner and hearing in the background, the sobs of her daughter oddly muffled.
+knowing are two different things, so she sits on the corner and hearing in the background, the sobs of her daughter oddly muffled.

 How did it start?
 A conversation, a plan gone awry and then the shouting, by her and the crying by her daughter.
-And begging by her daughter but it was unstoppable, Lina's anger and her rage and so she continued cold and hard and unrelenting, thinking of everything she gave up for her daughter, thinking of every unrelated incident because... she is angry and tired and angry.
+And begging by her daughter but it was unstoppable, Lina's anger and her rage and so she continued cold and hard and unrelenting, thinking of everything she gave up for her daughter, thinking of every unrelated incident because... she is angry and tired and

 Lina knows she is being cruel but she doesn't stop, cannot stop because it also feels good to go on.
 Until it doesn't, until sense is knocked into her and the situations are now reversed with Lina begging for forgiveness.